UK PM Boris Johnson dismissed COVID-19 as a 'scare story', ex-chief adviser says

 The health ministry declined to immediately comment on Cummings' accusation.

-Such was Johnson's skepticism about COVID-19, he even told officials he was considering getting the government's chief medical advisor to inject him with the novel coronavirus to reassure the public, Cummings said.
+Such was Johnson's scepticism about COVID-19, he even told officials he was considering getting the government's chief medical advisor to inject him with the novel coronavirus to reassure the public, Cummings said.

 READ: UK PM Johnson acknowledges his "huge debt" to nurses